Enshi City: Administrative divisions

+The one township-level area is the Enshi Daxiagu Landscape Management Division (恩施大峡谷风景管理处).

 Tourism

 The city is built alongside the Qing River and is surrounded by forest-covered mountains.
 The city has many hotels, restaurants and spas.
-Restaurants here in general cater for Chinese tastes; however there is one western style restaurant called "Mac Home" in the city center.
-The food in Enshi is spicy and includes many "Hot Pot" style dishes as well as smoked pork and chirzo style sausage meat, spicy fried potatoes and lamb skewers.
+Restaurants here in general cater for Chinese tastes; however, there is one western style restaurant called "Mac Home" in the city center.
+The food in Enshi is spicy and includes many "hot pot"-style dishes as well as smoked pork and chirzo-style sausage meat, spicy fried potatoes and lamb skewers.

-There is a beautiful Forest Park in Enshi which offers splendid scenery and views of the city as well as an amusement park. there is an out-door cafe in the park with hammocks which sells fresh ground coffee.
-During the summer months there is white water rafting tours available on the river.
+There is a beautiful Forest Park in Enshi which offers splendid scenery and views of the city as well as an amusement park.

-The City Center has a shopping district catering for most tastes.
-There is a local night club located under the "shelter bridge" called the "Soho Times".

 Economy

-According to Chinese Agency Enshi's economy depends on its people who almost all are workers call (人民) in Traditional Chinese Language.Statistics show in 2018 July city was known by many chinese businessmen because of its scenery and upcoming demands.In that era of time the city has developed most of its parts and is visiting point for people in Hubei and nearby counties.In the Enshi City there is a university (湖北民族大学）where various departments are taught and Researchers time by time visit its laboratories to find clue.

 Climate

 Enshi has a monsoon-influenced humid subtropical climate (Köppen Cfa), with short, cool winters, hot, humid summers, and high humidity year-round.
 The monthly 24-hour average temperature ranges from 5.2 °C in January to 26.5 °C in August, while the annual mean is 16.3 °C. More than two-thirds of the annual precipitation of 1424.7 mm occurs from May to September.
 With monthly percent possible sunshine ranging from 12% in January to 50% in August, the city receives only 1,212 hours of bright sunshine annually; winter is especially overcast while July thru September is the sunniest period of the year.